verrazzano/docs/content/en/docs/networking/security/net-security.md

 ## Applications in the Mesh
 Before you create a Verrazzano application, you should decide if it should be in the mesh.
 You control sidecar injection, i.e., mesh inclusion, by labeling the application namespace with `istio-injection=enabled` or `istio-injection=disabled`.
-If the application is in the mesh, then mTLS will be used, and you will need to manually modify Istio resources to change the mTLS mode or add port exceptions.
+By default applications will not be put in the mesh if that label is missing.
+If your application uses a Verrazzano project, then Verrazzano will label the namespaces in the project to enable injection.
+If the application is in the mesh, then mTLS will be used.
+You can change the PeerAuthentication mTLS mode as desired if you don't want strict mTLS.
+Also if you need to add mTLS port exceptions, you can do this with DestinationRules or by creating another PeerAuthentication resource in the application namespace.
+Consult the Istio documentation for more information.

 ### WebLogic
-When a WebLogic operator creates a domain, it needs to communicate to the pods in the domain.
+When the WebLogic operator creates a domain, it needs to communicate to the pods in the domain.
 We put the WebLogic operator in the mesh so that it can communicate with the domain pods using mTLS.
 The alternative would have been to disable mTLS and access control for certain domain ports.
 As a result, the WebLogic domain must be created in the mesh.
 If you do not want domains in the mesh then you should take the operator out of the mesh by adding the following label to the WebLogic